ibanezgomez/WORKERLand/Readme.md

 ## Sumary:

-WORKERLand is a sample program to understand Threading whit a Scheduler in Python.
+WORKERLand is a sample program to understand Threading with a Scheduler in Python.

-It simulates 2 threads in paralel and the result is handled by mail thread.
+It simulates 2 threads in parallel and the result is handled by mail thread.
 There is another job to check the status of the jobs.

 The workers do nothing.